Deadlines & Important Dates

 How can I apply for GLODEP?

-First, you have to register with GLODEP e-application and enter the required information.
-Then upload the necessary documents listed in the section Criteria and Requirements before the application deadline.
+First, you have to access GLODEP e-application.
+On the first page, you have to select following combination: Faculty of Science, Master, GLODEP – International Development Studies.
+Then you have to fill in the required information and upload the necessary documents listed in the section Criteria and Requirements before the application deadline.
 You have to upload all mentioned documents, otherwise your application will not be considered for the admission process.
 Be aware that you have to fill in the application and upload the documents at the same time as it is not possible to save the application and continue later.

 Selection and Registration